crcx/retroforth/doc/RETRO-Book.md

 ## Overview

-At the heart of RETRO is a simple MISC (minimal instruction set computer) processor for a dual stack architecture.
+At the heart of Retro is a simple MISC (minimal instruction set computer) processor for a dual stack architecture.

 This is a very simple and straightforward system.
 There are